Petlja/TextualProgrammingInPython/source/13_Defining functions/1_Functions that return value.md

 - Any Python statements may appear in the function body (*statement_1*, ... *statement_k*).
 These commands are written indented with respect to the row containing the function name and arguments.
 ```

 Functions may or may not return some value.
 So far we have had the opportunity to see both types of functions.
-For example, the functions by which Karel (the robot) moves forward, turns around, picks up and leaves balls are all functions that do not return any value.
-On the other hand, mathematical functions like *abs* or *round*, as well as functions to check if Karel has balls with him, whether there are any balls on the square, or whether Karel can go forward are functions that do return a value.

 In order for a function to return a value, it is necessary to specify the `return` statement at least once in the body of the function.
 The `return` statement consists of the word *return*, folowed by an expression whose value the function is to return.

 ```{code}